Dalas121/Heir_2_The_Throne/README.md

 "But until then, ’tis up to I to do the smiting! [attacks some undead]"
 - quest: bring him to Valley of Death and do something with him there.

+----Harper
+- it's Harper
+- should we give her personality some kind of gimmick to help her stand out?
+My memory on Liberty may no longer be accurate - I haven't played it since before the gender change

 ----Allaril:
 - high XP ulfserker.
 Loyal and healthy.
 - speaks in a... interesting manner.
 Takes offense easily.